 A dry hydrant is a non-pressurized pipe system permanently installed in a pond or lake.
 Rural firefighters can use the hydrant to deliver large quantities of water over an extended time period.
 Dry hydrants help save not only lives but can reduce homeowner insurance premiums when installed in close proximity to rural homes.

-Penn Soils R.C. & D., a state-run organization, can help facilitate design and construction of a dry hydrant system.
+Penn Soils R.C. & D., a non-profit organization, can help facilitate design and construction of a dry hydrant system.
 If you or your neighbor is interested, please contact Wes Ramsey at 814-726-1441 for more information.